Signal-to-Noise

 These principles are relevant, differentiating, rooted in their core, and well executed.
 Unlike most brand values, they are specific and unique.

-They create focus and prevent randomness.
-Instead of strategic lingo, they express emotion and drive.
+They create clarity, focus and prevent randomness.
+And instead of strategic lingo, they express emotion and drive.